-De Oak Shin is a senior executive vice president and the head of the PB/Asset Management Group.
+De Oak Shin is a senior executive vice president and the head of the Private Banking Group.
 Prior to that, she was the head of Seongnam regional headquarters.
 She received a B.A. in education from Sookmyung Women's University.

-Jung Young Kang is a senior executive vice president and the head of the Trust/National Housing Fund Management Group.
-Prior to joining us, he was a tax judge at the National Tax Tribunal.
-He received a B.A. in Economics from Sungkyunkwan University, an M.A. in public administration from Seoul National University and an M.A. in economics from Indiana University.
+Kyung Woo Nam is a senior executive vice president and the head of the Trust/National Housing Fund Management Group.
+Prior to joining us, he was a general director of the Planning and Management Bureau at the National Economic Advisory Council.
+He received a B.A. in political science and diplomacy from Korea University, and an M.A. in economics from Washington University.